 I recently completed my secondary school studies but have not yet enrolled in university or post-secondary education.
 Can I apply?

-No. YYAS only accepts applications from current secondary school students in Africa who will have to complete at least one full academic term after August 2018.
-YYAS does NOT accept applications from students in their final term of secondary school, from secondary school graduates, or from university students.
+No. YYAS only accepts applications from current secondary school students in Africa who will have to complete at least one full academic term or semester after August 2018.
+YYAS does NOT accept applications from students in their final term or semester of secondary school, from secondary school graduates, or from university students.